 These simple steps are enough to prevent issues like cavities, which can cause both toothaches and headaches.

-With any of the above issues, it’s critical to seek treatment for the root cause.
+With any of the following issues, it’s critical to seek treatment for the root cause.
 While painkillers will temporarily eliminate pain caused by toothaches and headaches, they won’t fix the underlying problem.
 Furthermore, overreliance on painkillers can result in dependency problems.
 Dental pain has been identified as a common motivation for first encounters with opioids, a common source of addiction.

 This section explains what people can do to help prevent these health issues – and what they can do if they are already experiencing headaches and toothaches due to these causes.

-Preventing Headaches Caused by Dental Damage
+Headaches Caused by Dental Damage

 Protecting enamel helps avoid dental damage.
 Biting down on tough foods or drinking very acidic beverages, like colas and wine, will quickly wear away enamel.
 Individuals can protect their enamel by using a soft-bristle toothbrush, avoiding teeth grinding, and steering clear of hard foods and acidic drinks.